verrio/snmpb/readme.txt

 lib/smi.c  "Allows OCTET STRING to be printable with \v, \t , \r, \n, \f"

 QWT is taken from http://qwt.sourceforge.net
-Version: 5.2.0
+Version: 6.0.0

 Modified file(s):
 qwtconfig.pri
-+ do not import the doc sub-directory for space's sake
++ do not import the doc and examples sub-directories for space's sake

 --------------------------------

-Martin Jolicoeur, April 2008
+Martin Jolicoeur, April 2011